 Oxygen is not only an intense burner from start to end, it also finishes on a note that pleases and makes sense.

 A woman wakes up in a cryogenics chamber with no clue as to who she is, why she’s in the chamber, or even where she’s located.
 Neither is MILO, the medical care AI, able to help; not without asking the right questions anyway.
 Worse, her oxygen supply dwindles by the minute, plummeting further whenever she gets agitated.
-It will only be a little more than an hour before she dies a painful, lonely death by suffocation.
+It will only be a little more than an hour before the woman dies a painful, lonely death by suffocation.
 That is, unless she finds a way to correctly use MILO.

 While reading the promo for this Netflix sci-fi feature, I was reminded of a very similar movie that I watched ten years ago.